• Skip to primary navigation

 Breading and pan frying chicken breasts.

-• Pat your chicken dry on all sides with a paper towel before beginning.
+Pat chicken dry - Pat your chicken pieces dry on all sides with a paper towel before beginning.
 Do not skip this step!
 Excess moisture on your chicken will make your egg and breading mixtures more likely to slide off.

-• While your chicken is frying in the pan, resist the urge to nudge it around.
-Do not move your chicken until it has browned and is ready to be flipped.
+Don't nudge your chicken around - While your chicken is frying in the pan, resist the urge to nudge it around.
+Do not move the chicken until it has browned and is ready to be flipped.
 Once ready, it will easily release from the pan.
+If the chicken is sticking to the pan, it's not ready to be flipped yet.

-• Allow your chicken to rest for 2 to 3 minutes before slicing and serving.
+Rest before serving - Allow your chicken to rest for 2-3 minutes before slicing and serving.
+This allows the juices to redistribute throughout the meat.

 A white bowl filled with cheesy grits and sliced breaded chicken.